zenstackhq/zenstack-docs/blog/multi-tenant/index.md

 Consider the benefits of having a newly hired developer who is unfamiliar with the multi-tenant concept.
 Despite their lack of understanding, they can still perform their job without causing any issues.

 If you like it, join our [Discord](https://go.zenstack.dev/chat) or follow our [GitHub](https://github.com/zenstackhq/zenstack).
-You will get to use it the first time it is released.
+You will see more features and usages there.